peterguzw0927/SLAM_using_SonarData/README.md

 ## Skipped:
 - Enabled real-time navigation for continuous position and orientation updates.
 - Integrated relocalization for swift and precise position recalibration.
+- Created graph of robot poses and landmark coordinates and performed graph optimization using the g2o graph optimization package
 ## Final:
 - Explored diverse types of sonar datasets.
 - Successfully processed the sonar dataset, generating images and Inertial Navigation System (INS) data.
 - Precisely identified correct landmarks from the torpedo dump sonar dataset, employing filtering and edge detection techniques.
 - Calculated geographical coordinates of each landmark relative to the vehicle position.
-- Performed pose graph optimization using landmark coordinates to refine the vehicle trajectory.
 - Reviewed and discussed the final corrected trajectory of the vehicle with the client.